oloomoses/apple-clone/README.md

 # Apple Clone

 ## Description
-This project is a clone of the old apple web page
+This a project to create clone of the old apple web page

 ![screenshot](images/Screenshot.jpg)